henryhobhouse/CV/README.md

 | [MakersBnB](https://github.com/henryhobhouse/Makersbnb)       | A replica of MakersBnB using a Mean stack.                                         | MongoDB, Express, AngularJS and NodeJS           | Mocha, Chai, ZombieJS           |
 | [Quiz App](https://github.com/henryhobhouse/quiz-app)            | Mobile App to test if you are intoxicated | React-Native, NodeJS       | Jest, Chai, Enzyme    |

+## Skills

-## Skills >> Solving Problems >> Building Web Apps
+#### Solving Problems >> Building Web Apps

 Test, Learn, Action.
 Repeat.
-Utilising quite a few web analytical tools, A/B test methodogly, fast agile iternations, interaction with customers and do so by selling all principles to the relevant team via collabrative agreement.
+Utilising quite a feedback tools/methodologies such as web analytics, A/B testing, fast agile iternations, interaction with stakeholders/PMs and do so by selling all principles to the my direct team via collabrative agreement.

-#### Example 1 - ShortersClub.co.uk
-- Co-founded in 2010.
-- Product managed the first online bulk food grocers in the UK.
-- Learned how to develop digital products through their full life-cycle.
-- First introduced to Lean methodology.
-- Successfully sold the business in Oct 2011 to Booker PLC
-- Project managed, working with Bookers digital and operations teams, developing a new internal web app to manage operations within all delivery centres.
-This was roll-out to work within their existing £900m digital commerce channel.

-#### Example 2 - Project BYO-man
-- Final project
+#### Team driving force
+I have the ability to find what is exciting about a project, and bring this enthusiasm to a whole team.
+My final project team-mates credited my positive influence as being a crucial aspect to our project success.
+See Project BYO-man in projects.
+I also have the perseverance to get things done and to keep going with a problem until it is solved.

 ## Education